-DWC005 Notice of Non-Coverage Filing Period February 1 - April 30
+DWC005 notice of non-coverage annual filing period, February 1 - April 30

-The Texas Department of Insurance, Division of Workers’ Compensation is providing a grace period for employers who are non-subscribers to report this status without penalty.
-If you are a non-subscriber you must fill out DWC Form-005, Employer Notice of No Coverage or Termination of Coverage Check out our video tutorial below for help filling out this form:
+If you are a non-subscriber you must file DWC Form-005, Employer Notice of No Coverage or Termination of Coverage, each year by April 30, or when you end your coverage.
+Check out our video tutorial below for help filling out this form.

-This grace period also extends to non-subscribers with five or more employees who have not been reporting on-the- job injuries and illnesses.
+Non-subscribers with five or more employees must also report on-the-job injuries and illnesses when they happen.
 To avoid penalties you must report these incidents using DWC Form-007, Employer's Report of Non-covered Employee's Occupational Injury or Disease.
-A DWC007 tutorial video is also available:
+A DWC007 video tutorial is available.

 Workers' compensation is a state-regulated insurance system that ensures medical bills and some lost wages are paid for employees injured on the job.
 Texas does not require most private employers to have workers' compensation insurance coverage.
 Employers not providing workers' compensation insurance coverage are referred to as non-subscribers.

 Non-subscribers lose important legal protections, including immunity from most lawsuits by injured employees.
 They could also be forced to pay high damage awards if an injured employee can prove in court that the employer was negligent in any way.